-Using statistical modeling, it is possible to dig deeper into what these ADFG say about the state of pink salmon populations in the vicinity of Sitka.
+Using statistical modeling, it is possible to dig deeper into what these ADFG data say about the state of pink salmon populations in the vicinity of Sitka.
 Multivariate autoregressive state-space (MARSS) models are particularly well suited for parsing long running time series data like ADFG’s pink salmon surveys for two reasons.
 First, MARSS models are designed to mathematically distinguish inconsistencies in observations from variation in the underlying state of a system (in this case the underlying state refers to the actual population of pink salmon in a stream).
 This is useful when parsing data collected by different observers operating in differing conditions (weather, time of day, time of year, etc.), where those conditions likely bias the observations being made.
 Second, MARSS models allow for gaps in the time series of observations to occur, while retaining the ability to make inferences about the underlying state (Holmes et al. 2012).
 While ADFG’s surveys of pink salmon index streams are consistent from 1960 onward, records of pink salmon at Indian River contain some years with no observations, making this second feature of MARSS models especially valuable to this research.
 MARSS models make it possible to estimate the annual abundance of pink salmon at Indian River and to then compare those estimates to pink salmon abundance in neighboring streams.
 These models also allow the year-to-year variation in pink salmon returning to spawn at Indian River to be likewise compared to the variation seen elsewhere in the area.
 MARSS models also make it possible to explore the Indian River system in greater detail, the goal being to identify what measurable impact hatchery releases have on abundance of spawning pink salmon entering the stream each year.
 Controlling for stream level characteristics (temperature and flow rate) and ocean climate allows these statistical models to isolate the effect of hatchery straying on pinks salmon populations.

-Part of the management challenge when confronted with hyperabundant endemic species is assessing whether or not the abundances observed are occurring within some natural range of variation.
+Part of the management challenge when confronted with hyperabundant endemic species is assessing whether or not the abundances observed occur within some natural range of variation.
 The cases of the pine mountain beetle and white-tailed deer illustrate that many factors both local and global may drive the unsustainable proliferation of endemic species.
 Pink salmon have returned to Indian River in large numbers every summer since time immemorial, but whether the density of spawning salmon observed recently is exceptional requires understanding both the general behavior of pink salmon in the region as well as the potential impact of direct influences such as hatchery releases.
 Taken together, the modeling approaches presented above will provide context and clarity to park officials evaluating what actions to undertake in order to sustain pink salmon populations while maintaining the healthy riverine ecosystem on which so many other resident species depend.

 References